 A new study recently published in the journal Nature shows that modern humans evolved from at least two places in Africa.

-- Observation Skill Test: If you have Eagle Eyes find the Word Tart among Kart in 12 Secs
+- Observation Skills Test: Can you find the odd emoji in 12 seconds?

 Research conducted by researchers from the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, and Eleanor Scerri suggests that there is “There is no single birthplace in Africa and human evolution is a process with very deep roots in Africa”